rdatools/tradeoffs/docs/_pages/workflow.markdown

 they must have 'roughly equal' district populations using the base 2020 census that are appropriate for the type of plan (< 1% for congressional, < 10% for upper and lower state houses).

-## Capture ratings for "focus" plans
+### Capture ratings for "focus" plans

-The last input required for this workflow is a set of ratings for plans that you want to highlight on the scatter plots.
+The last are the ratings for any plans that you want to highlight on the scatter plots.
 These are called "focus" plans.
 We highlighting the most recent one or two official plans.
 Similar to the process for notable maps above, collect the ratings for these maps into a CSV file modeled after `NC20C_focus_scores.csv`